ebks/astrocomputing/chapter-06.md

         # bkg_mean_per_pixel = phot_table_result['aperture_sum_1'] / sky_annuli.area

         # aperture_photometry with annulus_apertures often calculates background-subtracted sum directly
-        # Let's assume 'aperture_sum_0' is the sky-subtracted sum based on median per pixel in annulus
-        # Check photutils docs for exact behavior based on version and arguments.
-        # Assuming 'aperture_sum' is already sky-subtracted when annulus provided:
+        # Let's assume 'aperture_sum' is already sky-subtracted when annulus provided:
         if 'aperture_sum' in phot_table_result.colnames:
              # If only one aperture type is passed, name is 'aperture_sum'
              # If multiple passed (as list), names are 'aperture_sum_0', 'aperture_sum_1', ...